Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Method

 \subsection{Object Pose Estimation}

-The method presented above can generalize easily to also predict the 3D pose of an object.
-As done in previous works~\cite{hasson20_handobjectconsist,Tekin2019HOUE}, we assume the 3D model of the object is available.
-Along with predicting the heatmap for the hand keypoints, as shown in Fig.~\ref{fig:heatmap}, we also predict a segmentation map of the object by adding an additional prediction head to the U-Net decoder.
+Our method generalizes easily to predict the 3D pose of an object together with 3D poses of hands.
+As shown in Fig.~\ref{fig:heatmap}, along with the heatmap for the hand keypoints, we also predict a segmentation map of the object by adding an additional prediction head to the U-Net decoder.
 We then randomly select $N_\text{obj}=20$ points from this segmentation map and refer to them as `object keypoints'.
-Alternatively, we also tried estimating the heatmap of 2D reprojections of fixed points on the object mesh and selecting their local maximums as object keypoints and obtained similar results.
-We encode the object keypoints in a 256-D vector, exactly like the hand keypoints.
-Collectively, these keypoint encodings cover the object appearance, and it will be possible to compute the 3D rotation and translation of the object from them.
-As illustrated in Figure~\ref{fig:heatmap}, the encodings of $N_\text{obj}$ object keypoints and $N_\text{hand}$ hand keypoints are provided \emph{together} to the transformer encoder.
+We also tried estimating the heatmap of 2D reprojections of fixed points on the object mesh and selecting their local maximums as object keypoints and obtained similar results.

+We encode the appearance and spatial locations of the object keypoints in a 256-D vector, exactly like the hand keypoints.
+Collectively, these keypoint encodings cover the object appearance, allowing us to predict the 3D rotation and translation of the object.
+The encodings of $N_\text{obj}$ object keypoints and $N_\text{hand}$ hand keypoints are provided \emph{together} to the self-attention module.

-Along with the joint queries that estimate the hand pose, we consider 2 additional queries to the decoder for predicting the 3D object rotation and 3D object translation relative to the right hand.
-We parameterize the object rotation using the method proposed in \cite{Zhou2019OnTC} and used in particular in \cite{cosypose}.
-On the encoder side, similar to predicting the joint identities of the hand keypoints from their features, we also predict if a keypoint belongs to the object or not, allowing the transformer decoder to further differentiate between hand and object features during cross-attention.
+Along with the hand keypoint identities $(h_k, j_k)$ and the background identity described in Section~\ref{sec:ki_loss}, we rely on an additional identity for the object.
+During the keypoint association stage, all the keypoints originating from the object are associated with the `object' identity, allowing the cross-attention module to only attend to object keypoints when estimating the object pose.
+Along with the joint queries that estimate the hand pose, we consider 2 additional queries in the cross-attention module and predict the 3D object rotation and 3D object translation relative to the right hand in a manner similar to that of hand pose.
+The object rotation is parameterized using the method proposed in \cite{Zhou2019OnTC}.